 The Institute of Genetics and Cancer is a strategic partnership of the MRC Human Genetics Unit (HGU), Edinburgh Cancer Research, and the Centre for Genomic and Experimental Medicine that together form a coalition of distinct world class expertise in genetics and cancer.

-Distinguished scientists from around the world working in areas of genetics, molecular medicine and cancer relevant to our research.
-Student seminar blogs
+Distinguished scientists from around the world speak on their work in genetics, molecular medicine and cancer.

 Our multidisciplinary approach, researchers, collaborations and funding.